 These financial statements were prepared in accordance with Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102").
-There have been no material departures from the standard.
-The presentation currency of these financial statements is British Pounds.
+The presentation currency of these financial statements is British Pounds (£).

 Primacy Healthcare 21 Limited, a parent undertaking of the company, includes the company in its consolidated financial statements.
 The consolidated financial statements of Primacy Healthcare 21 Limited are prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and are available to the public.
 In these financial statements, the company is considered to be a qualifying entity (for the purposes of this FRS) and has applied the exemptions available under FRS 102 in respect of the following disclosures: